 We report results under ASC 280, Segment Reporting.
-Our reportable segments for the year ended December 31, 2014 are U.S. Regions, Federal, Canada and Small-Scale Infrastructure.
-Our U.S. Regions, U.S. Federal and Canada segments offer energy efficiency products and services, which include: the design, engineering and installation of equipment and other measures to improve the efficiency and control the operation of a facility's energy infrastructure; renewable energy products and services, which include the construction of small-scale plants for customers that produce electricity, gas, heat or cooling from renewable sources of energy; and O&M services.
+Our reportable segments for the year ended December 31, 2015 are U.S. Regions, U.S. Federal, Canada and Small-Scale Infrastructure.
+Our U.S. Regions, U.S. Federal and Canada segments offer energy efficiency products and services, which include: the design, engineering and installation of equipment and other measures to improve the efficiency and control the operation of a facility's energy infrastructure; renewable energy solutions and services, which include the construction of small-scale plants that we own or develop for customers that produce electricity, gas, heat or cooling from renewable sources of energy; and O&M services.
 Our Small-Scale Infrastructure segment sells electricity, processed LFG, heat or cooling, produced from renewable sources of energy and generated by small-scale plants that we own.
+Our Small-Scale Infrastructure segment also now includes certain small-scale plants developed for customers previously included in our U.S. Regions segment.
+Previously reported amounts have been restated for comparative purposes.
 The "All Other" category offers enterprise energy management services, consulting services and integrated-PV.
 These segments do not include results of other activities, such as corporate operating expenses not specifically allocated to the segments.